lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 None corresponds to no boundary handling.

 Neumann corresponds to Neumann-0 boundary conditions.
 If *order* is not specified it is defaulted to Knowledge.discr_defaultNeumannOrder.

-*dirichlet* may take the shape of an arbirtrary expression evaluating to the data type of the field.
+*dirichlet* may take the shape of an arbitrary expression evaluating to the data type of the field.

 *bcFunction* is a function reference, with optional level, to a user function implementing the boundary handling routine.
 The function's return type must be Unit.

 **Since *dirchlet* can be a function call, an thus may look like a call to a *bcFunction*, the return type of the called function must be known at generation time.
 It is used to switch both cases.**